MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deferred-updates.md

 | - Key: DeferralVersions | - Data type: Dictionary |
 | - Key: Application ID   | - Data Type: String |

-Possible values for the version are specified as Major.Minor version numbers.
-There is no default value for this setting.
+Possible values for the version are specified as Major.
+Minor version numbers.
+There's no default value for this setting.

-### Example
+**Example**
 Set Deferral Version to 16.82 for Microsoft Word 2019, and 16.81 for Microsoft Excel 2019:

 ```xml